Gargee-Bhardwaj/React-Tooltip/README.md

 # React Tooltip Component

-In this mini app I will create tooltip component with react js.
+In this mini app I have created a tooltip which can have different positions according to the user's preferences.
+For this I have created different classes to use it easily.